GitSeekker/CMD-Batch-Collection/README.md

 </p>

 <p align="center">
-  <strong>Collective Repo with a variety of automated Command Prompt batch-scripts for various or normal use and needs.</strong>
+  <strong>A collective repo with a variety of automated Command Prompt batch-scripts for various or normal use and needs.</strong>
 </p>
 <!-- markdownlint-enable MD033 -->